Spread the love

 If you have not been on a Keto or low-carb diet, then moving from a regular regiment to the fast can be dramatic.
 Take a day or 2 before the fast to consume more soups and less soid foods.
 Get your body prepared.
 When ending a bone broth fast, it’s important to reintroduce solid foods gradually to avoid digestive discomfort.
 Start with easily digestible foods like soups, cooked low-glycemic (Keto friendly) vegetables and lean proteins.

-Keto Low-Carb Breakfast Bombs
+Breakfast Bombs

-Keto Low-Carb Chicken Soup (Heart Healthy)
+Chicken Soup (Heart Healthy)

-Keto Low-Carb Fresh Tomato Soup (Heart Healthy)
+Fresh Tomato Soup (Heart Healthy)

 Keto Low-Carb Matzo Ball Soup